 The audit question is whether the client has considered discounting for long-dated provisions.
 Many mid-tier entities don’t discount any provisions because all their obligations are short-term.
 That’s fine if it’s true.
 But a restructuring provision with redundancy payments phased over eighteen months, or a legal claim expected to take four years to resolve, may cross the materiality threshold for discounting.

 Document whether discounting was considered.
 If the conclusion is that discounting is immaterial, state the expected settlement timeframe and the discount rate that would apply if it were material.
-This protects you if a reviewer challenges the conclusion.
+That protects you if a reviewer challenges the conclusion.

 Restructuring provisions and the IAS 37.72 conditions